Atlantic.Net Blog

 mv jdk-18 /opt/

-Next, you will need to add the Java source path to the system environment.
+Next, you must add the Java source path to the system environment.
 You can do it by creating the file java.sh:

 nano /etc/profile.d/java.sh